ZythDr/pfUI-embedplus/README.md

 ### Overview
 pfUI-EmbedPlus enhances the pfUI "dock" feature with combat-based visibility controls.

+> [!WARNING]
+> This addon is only intended to be used while already using a docked addon (ShaguDPS/DPSMate/TWThreat etc)
+> If an addon isn't docked in the right panel, this addon will instead toggle the visibility of your entire right panel

 <p align="left">
   <img src="https://github.com/user-attachments/assets/3cc29df2-98b4-4c82-a1f7-9ab4ff929cb9" height="350">
   <img src="https://github.com/user-attachments/assets/a4e7e8f6-87bd-49ac-b1e9-558a7801cd32" height="350">